carlosvreal/tmdb-ios-client-sample/README.md

-# moviesDB
+# Movies
 Movies TMDB

-# CodeChallenge-iOS TMDB
+# Sample TMDB iOS client
-The code challenge is a client for iOS intended to load and search Movies from TMDB service.

-### The main features are:
+Client for iOS consuming TMDB REST service.
+It will provide information about movies list, movie detail and search any Movie.

+### Features:

-  ** Load popular movies list
+  ** Filtered by popular movies
   ** Search movies
   ** Cache movies locally
-  **

-### Bonus:
-  ** Pagination for Movies list
+  ** Pagination for Movies list and Search

-## Code Architecture
+## Architecture

-The project was developed following MVVM architecture.
-Having UIViewController and ViewModel provider a better separation of concerns.
-In addition, it allows to usage of reactive and functional paradigms on iOS.
+MVVM was used as the core architecture for this code.
+ADding an extra layer to the traditional MVC, MVVM provides a better separation of concerns.
+In addition, offers infrastructure to work with reactive and functional paradigms on iOS.

 ## Cocoa Pods

-1. ** RxSwift, RxCocoa, RxDataSources **
+1. RxSwift, RxCocoa

 RxCocoa brings an abstraction layer to iOS components and RxSwift adds the ability to use functional and reactive features to Apple plattform.

-Also, fits greatly with MVVM architecture.
+3. RxDataSources

 RxDataSources provides abstraction for UITableView and UICollectionView usage for instance build dataSource for tableview/collection and item selected, without implementing the usual delegate and datasource delegates.

-3. ** RxTest, RxBlocking
+3. RxTest, RxBlocking

 These libraries help to test RxSwift methods and operator, creating a controlled environment.
 RxTest providers a layer to test main operators from RxSwift/RxCocoa and RxBlocking helps to deal with async tests.

-4. ** SwiftLint **
+4. SwiftLint

 Helps to keep track of project standards, delivering a readable, organized and safe code.